Serohman/template-npm-package/readme.md

 #### 1. Clone the template

-The fastest way is to use Github CLI:
+The fastest way is to use GitHub CLI:

 ```bash
 # Create a new repository using a template and clone it